 (You would never have wanted to eat anything crafted in our science labs.)

 What can I use simple syrup in?

 This sweetener has a multitude of uses.
 Since the sugar is already dissolved in water, it makes a convenient sweetener for cold drinks like iced tea or coffee.

 You can use it to easily mix lemonade, make a citron presse, or stir up a pitcher of mojitos.
 Basically use it to sweeten or flavor any cold beverage.

 Or just take a swig when you’re desperate for a sweet pick-me-up.

 Ok, I’ve never done the last thing, but I’ve done all the others.
 I love cold drinks in the summertime, and I do have a bit of a sweet tooth.
 So, simple syrup makes the whole process easier and tastier.
 Who wants gritty sugar at the bottom of a glass?

-You can make flavored simple syrups by adding citrus zest, vanilla extract, or mint leaves to the hot mixture.
-Mint syrup is out of this world for hot chocolate or coffee drinks.
+You can make flavored versions by adding citrus zest, vanilla extract, or mint leaves to the hot mixture.

 - 2 cup granulated sugar